MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/folder-redirection-group-policy-not-applied.md

 ![Screenshot of the Enable User Data and Profiles option](./media/folder-redirection-group-policy-not-applied.md/enable-user-data-and-profiles-option.jpg)

-For more information, see [How to create User Data and Profiles Configuration items in Configuration Manager](https://technet.microsoft.com/library/jj591610.aspx?f=255&mspperror=-2147217396).
+For more information, see [Create user data and profiles configuration items in Configuration Manager](/mem/configmgr/compliance/deploy-use/create-user-data-and-profiles-configuration-items).